reefland/ansible-k3s-argocd-renovate/README.md

 * The **democratic-csi** section will require steps completed on your TrueNAS installation in addition to setting values in Ansible.
 * MetalLB Load Balancer section will require you to specify a range of IP addresses available for use
 * Traefik configuration for Lets Encrypt will require you to define your challenge credentials.
-* Longhorn Distributed storage is intended to be the default storage class, once installed the `local-path` StorageClass `default` flag will be removed.
+* Longhorn Distributed storage is intended to be the default storage class, the `local-path` StorageClass is not installed.

 ---